kokeitor/Custom-Multi-Agent-Recruiter/README.md

     **You will see the results and feedback of the agents' analysis on the screen**

 3. **FastAPI Mode**

+    - Set up the Graph configuration JSON file [expert mode]

+        Open the *config* folder and, inside the *generation.json* file, complete the configuration values for each key as you wish.

+        In this file you will find the name of the current agents that exists in the graph.
+You can use two models for each agent :

+        - OpenAI -> 'gpt-3.5-turbo' -> by typing : "name":"OPENAI"
+        - Meta -> 'llama3-70b' -> by typing : "name":"NVIDIA"

+        Also you can tune and play with the temperature float parameter for each agent.

+        *In future versions, there will be more configuration options*

+        ```json
+        {
+        "agents":{
+                    "analyzer": {
+                                "name":"NVIDIA",
+                                "temperature":0
+                                },
+                    "re_analyzer": {
+                                "name":"NVIDIA",
+                                "temperature":0
+                                },
+                    "cv_reviewer": {
+                                "name":"NVIDIA",
+                                "temperature":0
+                                },
+                    "offer_reviewer": {
+                                    "name":"NVIDIA",
+                                    "temperature":0
+                                    }
+            },
+            "iteraciones": 30,
+            "thread_id": "4",
+            "verbose": 0
+        }
+        ```

     - Run the API